 Spend a night on the shore of Lake Mutanda, which you will then cross in traditional dugout canoe to begin your trek.
 We will then follow village trails to see fantastic scenery to enjoy rainforest, mountains, the lake, and the form of the land.

-While on the walk, you will enjoy some fantastic cultural experiences to enjoy seeing how people live in this part of Africa.
+While on the walk, you will enjoy some fantastic cultural experiences to see how people live in this part of Africa.
 In addition to this and the incredible scenery, there is a lot of wildlife to see enroute, such as many different interesting birds, monkeys, and if you choose, you can combine with a memorable gorilla trek to see these gentle giants of the forest.

 There are many other trails in the region to make the most of the spectacular mountainous scenery, such as the walks to the different volcanoes of Mt.
 Margarita (5109m) Mt.
 Rwenzori, and the Elgon Wagagai Peak (4321m).